jcookin/climbing-comp/README.md

 ## Running

-Image is available on [docker hub](https://hub.docker.com/r/jcookin/climbing-comp)
+Image is available on [docker hub](https://hub.docker.com/r/jcookin/climbing-comp).

+Recommended deployment is `kubernetes` or `docker compose` with a shared filesystem mount for the sqlite3 database.

 ## Deploying